 - Get medical attention immediately if injured

 - Don not give statements to insurance adjusters unless your personal injury lawyer has advised you regarding what to say

 - Seek legal advice as soon as possible

 Whether or not the property owner or manager is liable depends on the state and Federal laws that apple to the specific circumstances of your accident.
-At Johnson & Monteleone, LLP we offer a free consultation to discuss the details so yo may determine whether or not you have a case.
+At Johnson & Monteleone, LLP slip and fall accident lawyers offer a free consultation to discuss the details so yo may determine whether or not you have a case.
 Please call our office at (208) 331-2100 to arrange an appointment.